 All teaching equipment will be provided outside of your typical day pack.

 This experience is offered on a private booking basis for you and your group, giving you flexibility to choose the date that works best for you.
-A minimum of two adults are required for each booking.

 This full day experience runs from 09:00 – approx 16:00.